 The most crucial part of getting a dog harness is the size of your doggo.
 Bassets have stocky bodies which are one of the make or break parts for harnesses.
 Usually, adult pooches will weigh about 25-30 pounds.
 The sizing should be according to the Basset’s girth and not just a rough estimate from your visual calculations.

-There are four major types of harnesses that we recommend for Basset pups: a front clip, combo, around the torso, and a no-pull type harness.
+There are four major types of harnesses that we recommend: a front clip, combo, around the torso, and a no pull harnesses for basset hound.

 This type of dog harness has been gaining popularity due to the control it offers the dog owner.
 The leash is connected to the chest so whenever the Basset tries to pull to follow a scent, you’ll have the power to force him on the side.
 But as much as this is efficient for hounds, the fit can compromise its function.